netcreateorg/lessons/_items/Traits.md

 format: "ELA"
 networktemplate:
   shortname: ExampleELACharacterTraits
-  title: "A sample network with data from As Brave As You"
+  title: "A sample network with data from *As Brave As You*"
 shortdesc: "Do you have a source where you want students to make deeper connections between themselves and a character or between characters in texts?"
 categories:
   - external references